GuidoGiacomoMussini/Text_Mining-Lyrics_Analysis/README.md

 my idea is to sequentially use an MLM on a sentence, to transform it according to what the model has learned.

 #### Training.
-I used the [BERT-'bert-base-italian-xxl-cased'](https://huggingface.co/dbmdz/bert-base-italian-xxl-cased) model as a basis.
+I used the [BERT for MLM-'bert-base-italian-xxl-cased'](https://huggingface.co/dbmdz/bert-base-italian-xxl-cased) model as a basis.
 Then i selected one author, let's say De André, and i've extracted all the verses of all of his songs.
 I had to work on verse-level since i didn't have evidence of the strophe for all the lyrics, and work at lyric-level was computationally too costly.
 I built the dataset by sequentially replacing each word of each verse with the special token, for example: